techmeetup/techmeetup.co.uk/_posts/2011-01-17-aberdeen-techmeetup-14.markdown

 •	When does Real-Time matter? (discuss)
 •	Evolution of the Web: from Pull to Push
 •	The technologies behind Push
-•	Push Services & Platforms
+•	Push Services &amp; Platforms
 Following Phil’s talk we’ll explore some new ideas we have so be sure to come and join the fun.
 We look forward to seeing you there.